avin-cyborg/RAW-Read-Analyze-Write-bot-for-crop-dealers-in-whatsapp/README.md

 # RAW-Read-Analyze-Write-bot-for-crop-dealers-in-whatsapp

-A powerful Node.js bot designed to automate the extraction, translation, and distribution of crop market offers received via WhatsApp. **Currently, over 1,000 agricultural brokers across Telangana rely on this bot for their day-to-day operations, with each instance deployed locally to ensure complete control and zero hosting costs.** It includes a user-friendly local web interface for easy management and monitoring.
+A powerful Node.js bot designed to automate the extraction, translation, and distribution of crop market offers received via WhatsApp. **Currently, over 1,000s agricultural brokers across Telangana rely on this bot for their day-to-day operations, processiong lakhs of of messages everyday with each instance deployed locally to ensure complete control and zero hosting costs.** It includes a user-friendly local web interface for easy management and monitoring.

+### The repo has zero stars.
+That's because the people using it are farmers who've never opened GitHub.
+My team deployed it for them — locally, offline, on their own machines.
+No cloud bill, no subscription, no barrier.
+Just a thing that works for people who needed it to work.

+### THe bot has a simple UI with only one toggle button to turn on/off the bot.
+Agri-brokers toggle the button on during the morning and toggle it off end of the day and toggle it on again the next morning.
+This simple free tool has improved their efficieny by 100x and saving them a lot of time and energy.

 ## 🎯 Problem Statement & Design Philosophy